kenziebottoms/nss-lightning-ex/january/README.md

 #### January 2, 2018 (c)

-Transform the below array into `"Yoda says, "The greatest teacher, failure is"`.
+Transform the below array into `"Yoda says, "The greatest teacher, failure is."`.

 ```Javascript
 let yoda_quote = ["the", "greatest", "teacher", "failure", "is"];